jayrob21/ContactsApp/README.md

 	2.a To run the solution using Visual Studio and etc make sure .net 8 SDK is installed on your machine.
 		This can be done by update in the Visual Studio Installer app for windows or you could download the sdk.
-	2.b If you simply want to run the application you can either install the SDK and the .net Runtime or just the Runtime
+	2.b If you simply want to run the application you can either install the SDK and the .net Runtime or just the Runtime 2.c You will also need to make sure node.js is installed on your machine
-3. If you want to run the application there are 2 provided scripts to help do that in the root folder.
+3. If you want to run the application there is a script to help do that in the root folder.
+Run this using the command line 3.a Before running is not using visual studio run the dotnet build command to make sure dependencies are fetch and there are no machine configuration issues that cause build errors like node not being installed and etc.
-	3.a For windows click on the "windows run app.cmd" to launch the site.
+	3.b For windows click on the "windows run app.cmd" to launch the site.
-	3.b For mac os or linux run the "unix run app.sh".
 4. If you ran the application by using visual studio it will launch a browser window with the url: https://localhost:7005/swagger/index.html.
 	4.a The https://localhost:7005/swagger/index.html url is the swagger url for the api.
 		To go to the web app navigate to https://localhost:7005 in your browser and it will redirect to the url.